Sayanta66/test-readme/README.md

   <img src="https://github.com/Sayanta66/test-readme/blob/main/img/03-1.png" width="255" height="200" alt="Ory - open source security infrastructure" />
 </p>

+Welcome to Syself's GitHub space where we merge state-of-the-art open-source development with practical, efficient Kubernetes solutions.
+Our focus is on creating tools that not only solve real-world problems but also inspire and engage the developer community.

+## Who are we?

 Syself is a privately-held, profitable company headquartered in Germany with a worldwide distributed international team.
+We offer easy-to-use and production-ready Kubernetes clusters to support the growth of your business.

 ## Syself Autopilot: : Our own Kubernetes platform and a developer's playground